-By all indications, Nigeria’s student loan scheme, managed under the Nigeria Education Loan Fund (NELFUND), was designed to be a lifeline.
-It was an ambitious attempt to give underprivileged students a shot at tertiary education without the crushing burden of tuition.
-Yet, true to a now predictable pattern, the initiative is fast becoming a case study in how systemic mismanagement and impunity continue to undermine public trust in educational funding.
+By all indications, Nigeria’s student loan scheme under the Nigeria Education Loan Fund (NELFUND) was meant to be a lifeline.
+It aimed to give underprivileged students a shot at tertiary education without the crushing weight of tuition.
+Yet, true to a predictable pattern, the initiative is turning into a case study of how mismanagement and impunity erode public trust in educational funding.

-The recent investigation launched by the Independent Corrupt Practices and Other Related Offences Commission (ICPC) into alleged discrepancies in the disbursement of student loans seems to be wake up call.
-But how many times have we been startled awake, only to roll back into collective amnesia?
+The Independent Corrupt Practices and Other Related Offences Commission (ICPC) recently launched an investigation into alleged discrepancies in student loan disbursement.
+It should be a wake-up call.
+But how many times have we woken up, only to slide back into collective amnesia?

-According to media reports, 51 tertiary institutions were accused of making unauthorized deductions ranging from N3,500 to N30,000 from each student’s institutional fees funded by the loan.
-While this amount may appear negligible to some, to a struggling student, that’s the difference between textbooks or an extra meal.
-And when multiplied by hundreds of thousands of students, these so-called “minor deductions” become a multi-million-naira racket.
+Media reports say 51 tertiary institutions made unauthorized deductions of N3,500 to N30,000 from each student’s institutional fees funded by the loan.
+To a struggling student, that amount could mean textbooks or an extra meal.
+Multiplied by hundreds of thousands of students, these “minor deductions” grow into a multi-million-naira racket.

 The ICPC Dilemma

-To make this more interesting, the ICPC has announced that “a clear case of discrepancies has NOT been established.”
+The ICPC announced that “a clear case of discrepancies has NOT been established.”

-This is where we all collectively and individually ask: what constitutes a “clear case” when nearly 80% of received funds have not reached the intended beneficiaries?
+Now we must all ask: what exactly counts as a “clear case” when nearly 80% of the funds never reached the intended beneficiaries?

-This isn’t an isolated case.
-Its actually a tired script we’ve seen in other educational interventions.
+This is not an isolated case.
+It is the same tired script we have seen in other educational interventions.

 In 2018, the Universal Basic Education Commission (UBEC) flagged over N90 billion in unutilized funds by state governments.
-In 2020, during COVID-19 lockdowns, palliatives earmarked for student support largely vanished or were diverted with little accountability.
-And just last year, the Tertiary Education Trust Fund (TETFund) revealed that over N300 billion in infrastructure funds remained underutilized or mismanaged by universities.
+In 2020, during the COVID-19 lockdowns, officials diverted or lost most of the palliatives meant for student support.
+Last year, the Tertiary Education Trust Fund (TETFund) revealed that universities left over N300 billion in infrastructure funds unused or mismanaged.

-The ICPC’s current investigation, while necessary, already shows signs of being consumed by bureaucracy.
-Letters have been sent, interviews conducted, and yet no consequences have emerged for institutions reportedly exploiting students.
-Without enforcement, the noise fades, replaced by the next scandal in Nigeria’s crowded headlines.
+The ICPC’s current investigation, though necessary, already shows signs of drowning in bureaucracy.
+Officials have sent letters and conducted interviews.
+Yet no one has faced consequences for exploiting students.
+Without enforcement, the noise will fade.

 We Can Do Better

 The issue isn’t the idea of student loans; it’s the execution.
 Countries across the world run student loan programs with varying degrees of success.
 The United States, India, South Africa, and the UK all offer public loan schemes.
-But what sets them apart is the infrastructure built around transparency, monitoring, and digital disbursement systems that leave little room for manual exploitation.
+But they set themselves apart by building infrastructure for transparency, monitoring, and digital disbursement systems that leave little room for manual exploitation.

 If Nigeria wants to avoid turning NELFUND into another cautionary tale, a few steps are necessary: